-While winter in Wisconsin is full of fun activities like sledding, snowboarding, and ice fishing, there are some parts of winter that are not so fun.
+While winter in Wisconsin is full of fun activities like sledding, snowboarding, and ice fishing, there are some parts of the season that are not so fun.

-Our brutal winters are notorious for being rough on our homes and can cause all kinds of problems that can lead to difficult insurance claims with your insurance company.
-While things like snow damage and burst pipes are more common and well known, there is another fairly common issue that can lead to a lot of problems and ultimately could leave you looking for a settlement from your insurance company- ice dams.
+Our brutal winters are notorious for being rough on our homes and causing all kinds of damage that can lead to difficult insurance claims with your insurance company.
+While things like snow damage and burst pipes are more well-known, there is another fairly common issue that can lead to a lot of problems and leave you looking for a settlement from your insurance company: ice dams.

 Ice dams are pretty much how they sound.
 It is a build-up of ice on your roof or gutter caused by melting snow that then refreezes.

-These dams build up slowly over time as more snow melts and then refreezes when it hits the dam.
-This often happens because certain parts of your roof are going to be warmer than others, specifically the areas that are more often in the sun throughout the day.
-Snow melts from these warmer areas and then when it hits a colder area of the roof or gutter, it freezes again.
+These dams build slowly over time as more snow melts and then refreezes when it hits them.
+This often happens because certain parts of your roof are going to be warmer than others, specifically the areas that see more direct sunlight.
+When snow melts from these warmer areas and then hits a colder area of the roof or gutter, it freezes again.

-Most of the time, these ice dams are no fault of the builder or homeowner.
+Most of the time, these ice dams are not the fault of the builder or homeowner.
 It can just be bad luck with how your home is positioned.
-However, improper shingle or gutter installation and other improper building techniques could the culprit as well.
+However, improper shingle or gutter installation and other improper building techniques could be the culprit as well.

-If not taken care of, ice dams can cause a build-up of snow and water that can lead to roof leaks or even collapses… not easy things to fix, to say the least!
+If not taken care of, ice dams can cause a build-up of snow and water that can lead to roof leaks or even collapses.

-These are the kinds of games that insurance companies will play in order to save themselves money and prevent themselves from having to give large settlement payments.
-This is why it is so important to contact a public adjuster as soon as you have damage.
+These are the kinds of games that insurance companies will play in order to save themselves money and prevent themselves from having to make large settlement payments.
+This is why it is critical to contact a public adjuster as soon as possible if you have damage.

 To prevent ice dams from happening, it is important to identify them early and take action.
-This means, taking some time to inspect your roof every week or so to spot potential problem areas.
-Look for places where snow is piling up or that have icicles hanging from the gutters.
-These are both telltale signs of ice dams forming.
+This means taking some time to inspect your roof every week or so to spot potential problem areas.
+We suggest that all homeowners consider the following advice:

-Once they have been identified, go ahead and try to remove the ice dam.
-This may involve you getting up on a ladder, or using a long tool to break up the dam and remove the broken up pieces.
-Climbing up onto a ladder during the winter months can be extremely dangerous, so it’s important to do so with caution and to not put yourself into a dangerous situation.
+- If an ice dam has already formed, go ahead and try to remove it.
+Again, this may involve you getting up on a ladder or using a long tool to break up the dam and remove the broken pieces.
+Climbing up onto a ladder during the winter months can be extremely dangerous, so it’s important to do so with caution and not put yourself in a dangerous situation.
 If you are not comfortable using a ladder, you can always hire a professional to remove the ice dams.